lanceman2/panels/README.md

 Put simply, libpanels strives to be unopinionated software.
 Clearly, GTK and Qt are very opinionated.

-I'm under the impression that unopinionated software tend to be more robust than opinionated software.
-As a simple example of robustness, you will have a hard time using two independent opinionated software packages together (would likely make a complex mess), but using two independent unopinionated software packages together should be easy (kind-of by definition).
+I'm under the impression that unopinionated software tends to be more robust than opinionated software.
+As a simple example of robustness, you will have a hard time using two independent opinionated software packages together (would likely make a buggy complex mess), but using two independent unopinionated software packages together should be easy (kind-of by definition).

 A challenge: write a widget API that can be used with widgets from another widget API in the same process.
+That would be so cool; powerful.

+Bottom line: I'm working on a series of software projects that requires that I be able to develop multi-process and multi-threaded code that can have code that can have code modules unloaded.
+Both the GTK and Qt libraries can't be unloaded, unless you write our own linker/loader system.
+I think that writing a linker/loader system is a bad idea, that would turn the software's into an unnecessarily large and complex pile of shit; why not write my own kernel too.

 ## Development notes: